MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 tstat, pval = ttest_ind(group1, group2, equal_var=True, alternative='two-sided')
 ```

-**Assumptions**:

-- Observations are sampled independently:
-    - Each observation is independent of the others: they don't influence each other, each is counted only once, and each is only given one treatment.
-Some examples where this might not be true: 1) if is there is some kind of relationship between the customers (e.g. friends and family, who might discuss the treatment and influence each others outcomes); 2) if you can't be certain that each customer is unique (e.g. tracking by http cookie which could be refreshed, bots, or tracking by different IDs per device with multi-device users); and, 3) if supply is shared between the groups (so increased purchases in one group, impacts the ability of the other group to purchase).
-- The variance of each group is equal:
-    - Identically distributed: The standard t-test uses the variance of one sample to estimate the standard error, so it assumes the variance is equal in both groups.
-However, if the sample sizes of each group is equal, it's pretty robust to non-equal variances as well.
-Non-equal variance can occur as a result of the treatment (e.g. a discount may change the composition of bookers, and/or change the spending patterns in a non-equal way for all sub-groups).
-    - The sample variance follows a scaled χ2 distribution.
-For non-normal data, this may not be true, but Slutsky's theorem implies this has little effect on the test statistic with large samples.
-- The means follow normal distributions (i.e. the sampling distribution of the estimator is normal).
-    - The central limit theorem (CLT) guarantees conversion to normal for all distributions with finite variance (doesn’t work for power law distributions).
-However, if the distribution of the observations is non-normal (e.g. skewed, exponential), the speed of convergence might require very large samples for this assumption to be met.

-In general, the t-test is fairly robust to all but large deviations from these assumptions.
-However, the equal variance assumption is often violated, so Welch's t-test which doesn't assume equal variance is more commonly used.

-### Welch's t-test
+### Welch's t-test (preferred option)

 Welch's t-test is an adaptation of the t-test which is more reliable when the variance or sample sizes are unequal.
-Unlike the t-test above, Welch's t-test doesn't use a pooled variance estimate:
+Unlike the t-test above, Welch's t-test doesn't use a pooled variance estimate, instead using each sample's variance in the denominator:

 $$ t = \frac{\bar{x_1} - \bar{x_2}}{\sqrt{\frac{s_1^2}{n1} + \frac{s_2^2}{n2}}}$$

-The degrees of freedom (used to determine the t-distribution and thus critical value):
+The degrees of freedom is also different to the standard t-test (used to determine the t-distribution and thus critical value):

 $$dof = \frac
 {(\frac{s_\text{x1}^2}{n1} + \frac{s_\text{x2}^2}{n2})^2}{\frac{s_\text{x1}^4}{n1^2*(n1-1)} + \frac{s_\text{x2}^4}{n2^2*(n2-1)}} $$

-Where:
-- $$\bar{x_1}$$, $$\bar{x_2}$$ are the sample means,
-- n1,n2 are the sample sizes
-- $$s_\text{x1}^2$$, $$s_\text{x2}^2$$ are the sample variances, and $$s_\text{x1}^4$$, $$s_\text{x2}^4$$ are the squared sample variances.
+Where $$s_\text{x1}^4$$, $$s_\text{x2}^4$$ are the squared sample variances.

+**Assumptions:**

+- Samples are independent and randomly selected.
+- Assumes the means follow normal distributions (i.e. the sampling distribution of the estimator is normal).

+### Python implementation for Welch's t-test:

 ```python
 from scipy.stats import t